deepset-ai/haystack-home/content/blog/indexing-data-for-rag-applications/index.md

 That's where `TextDocumentSplitter` comes into play.

-{{< notice info >}}

-💡 *With LLMs in a race to offer the [largest context window](https://magic.dev/blog/ltm-1) and research showing that such a chase is [counterproductive](https://arxiv.org/abs/2307.03172), there is no general consensus about how splitting Documents for RAG impacts the LLM's performance.*

-*What you need to keep in mind is that splitting implies a tradeoff.
+> 💡 *With LLMs in a race to offer the [largest context window](https://magic.dev/blog/ltm-1) and research showing that such a chase is [counterproductive](https://arxiv.org/abs/2307.03172), there is no general consensus about how splitting Documents for RAG impacts the LLM's performance.
+What you need to keep in mind is that splitting implies a tradeoff.
 Huge documents will always be slightly relevant for every question, but they will bring a lot of context, which may or may not confuse the model.
-On the other hand, tiny Documents are much more likely to be retrieved only for questions they're highly relevant for, but they might provide too little context for the LLM to really understand their meaning.*

-*Tweaking the size of your Documents for the specific LLM you're using and the topic of your documents is one way to optimize your RAG pipeline, so be ready to experiment with different Document sizes before committing to one.*
+On the other hand, tiny Documents are much more likely to be retrieved only for questions they're highly relevant for, but they might provide too little context for the LLM to really understand their meaning.
+Tweaking the size of your Documents for the specific LLM you're using and the topic of your documents is one way to optimize your RAG pipeline, so be ready to experiment with different Document sizes before committing to one.*

-{{< /notice >}}

 How is it used?